basacul/Capstone/README.md

 ## The Process
 1. preprocessData.R : The data is downloaded, unzipped and cleaned.
 Then 2gram, 3gram, 4gram, 5gram and 6gram is created and stored as RDS files
 2. generateModel.R :  The model is generated based on these ngrams.
 A data frame is built from all these ngrams split into base and predicion.
 This model is stored as RDS file
 3. predictWord.R :    This reads the rds file and checks if the n-1 words of the entry has a match in the model.
 If yes, return prediction.
-Otherwise return "and" or "I" depending on previously unknown word was already predicted or not.
-NEED TO UPDATE THIS PART AS SHINY APP USES MODIFIED VERSION CALL model.R
+If no word was input return "and" or "I" depending on previously unknown word was already predicted or not.
+If not known to the model, return a random word from the unigram database.